statamic/docs/content/collections/docs/views.md

 ## Layouts

 **Layouts** are the the foundation of your frontend's HTML.
-Any markup you want present no matter what page you're on, no matter where you go, how far you travel, or loud you sing, should go into a layout.
+Any markup you want to present no matter what page you're on, no matter where you go, how far you travel, or loud you sing, should go into a layout.

 By default, Statamic will look for and use `/resources/views/layout.antlers.html`, but you're welcome to create other layouts and configure specific entries, whole sections, or the whole site to use those instead.